Krishnagopal-Sinha/better-nothing-glyph-composer/README.md

 ## TODO:

 -[X] Exit confirmation feat. as while sliding on laptop one may trigger back gesture
+- seek position not accurate
+-[ ] Remove debug states from data store!

 -[ ] Read glyph data from input ogg files